Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Start Safe Travel Program (pedestrian & child passenger safety with Head Start)

 - Sports Injury Prevention Program

-For more information on Safe Kid USA grant programs or contact SKV if your school or community is interested in participating in one of these programs.
+Learn more about Safe Kid USA grant programs, or contact SKV if your school or community is interested in participating in one of these programs.

 |Bike Helmet Program - Bell Helmet Bicycle Order Form||Download PDF|